Dou Miao: Family background and marriage to Emperor Huan

 It is not known when Dou Miao was born.
-Her father Dou Wu was a low-level official during Emperor Huan's administration and a well-known Confucian scholar; he also came from a background of nobility, as a descendant of Dou Rong (竇融), who had contributed much to the restoration of the Han dynasty under Emperor Guangwu.
+Her father Dou Wu was a low-level official during Emperor Huan's administration and a well-known Confucian scholar; he also came from a background of nobility, as a descendant of Dou Rong (竇融), (Note: Dou Wu's father Dou Feng (竇奉) was a great-grandson of Dou Rong) who had contributed much to the restoration of the Han dynasty under Emperor Guangwu.
 Not much is known about her mother's family background.

 In 165, around the time that Emperor Huan deposed his second wife, Empress Deng Mengnü, Dou Miao became an imperial consort.
 However, Emperor Huan did not favor her.
 Later that year, though, when selecting a new empress, she was considered.
 Emperor Huan wanted to create his favorite, Consort Tian Sheng (田聖), empress, but officials, led by Chen, opposed due to Consort Tian's low birth.
 Rather, they pressured Emperor Huan to create Consort Dou empress.
 He gave in to pressure and created her empress later that year, on 10 December.
 Her father was promoted to a series of posts with increasing importance.

 In 166, during the first Disaster of the Partisan Prohibitions (黨錮之禍), Dou Wu interceded on behalf of the officials who were accused of wrongdoing by the powerful eunuchs and the university students who had been arrested for petitioning on their behalf, and his intercession helped to prevent them from being executed.
 Because of this, Dou Wu and Empress Dou were viewed by the officials as hopes for overthrowing the powerful eunuchs eventually.

 As empress dowager and regent

 In January 168, Emperor Huan died without a son.
 Empress Dou became empress dowager and regent.
 She and her father examined the potential successors within the imperial Liu clan, and they settled on the 12-year-old Liu Hong (劉宏), the Marquess of Jieduting, and he ascended the throne as Emperor Ling.
 Empress Dou continued to serve as regent.
 She trusted Chen and her father Dou Wu, and gave them great power.

 Hateful that Consort Tian had Emperor Huan's greatest affection, Empress Dowager Dou had her executed, even before Emperor Huan could be buried.

 As regent, Empress Dowager Dou appeared to be diligent and paid attention to many important matters, including the suppression of Qiang revolts.
-She supported the program of the general Duan Jiong (段熲) to suppress the Qiang with overwhelming force, and he was successful (although he was criticized, and perhaps she should be as well, for being overly cruel during this campaign); this was the end of Qiang rebellions during the Han dynasty.
+She supported the program of the general Duan Jiong (段熲) to suppress the Qiang with overwhelming force, and he was successful (Note: However, Duan was criticized for being overly cruel during this campaign; perhaps Lady Dou herself should shoulder some responsibility as well.); this was the end of Qiang rebellions during the Han dynasty.